Adityav1296/Pwn.College-Aditya/Linux Luminarium/Hello Hackers/Intro_to_Commands.md

 # Hello Hackers

 ## Intro to Commands
-In this challenge, we invoke our first program\
+In this challenge, we invoke our first program.\
 When you type a command and hit enter, the command will be invoked, as so:

 ```